solquist/DataCleaningAssignment/README.md

 where these are the possible values

   * \<sensor type\>
-    * Accelerometer -- measurement comes from an accelerometer
+    * Accelerometer -- measurement comes from an accelerometer (Acc in the original)
-    * Gyroscope -- measurement comes from a gyroscope
+    * Gyroscope -- measurement comes from a gyroscope (Gyro in the original)
   * \<acceleration type\>
-    * Body -- acceleration component from the movement of the body
+    * Body -- acceleration component from the movement of the body (Body in the original)
-    * Gravity -- acceleration componenet due to gravity
+    * Gravity -- acceleration componenet due to gravity (Gravity in the original)
-    * Jerk -- calculated value incorporating linear body acceleration plus angular
+    * Jerk -- calculated value incorporating linear body acceleration plus angular (Jerk in the original)
   * \<component\>
-    * X -- x-component of the measurement
+    * X -- x-component of the measurement (X in the original)
-    * Y -- y-component of the measurement
+    * Y -- y-component of the measurement (Y in the original)
-    * Z -- z-component of the measurement
+    * Z -- z-component of the measurement (Z in the original)
-    * Length -- length of the (x, y, z) measurement
+    * Length -- length of the (x, y, z) measurement (Mag in the original)
   * \<domain\>
-    * Time -- measurement is in the time domain
+    * Time -- measurement is in the time domain (t in the original)
-    * Freq -- measurement is in the frequency domain
+    * Freq -- measurement is in the frequency domain (f in the original)
   * \<statistic\>
-    * Mean -- mean of the measurements
+    * Mean -- mean of the measurements (mean() in the original)
-    * Std -- standard deviation of the measurements
+    * Std -- standard deviation of the measurements (std() in the original)

 For example, the name "tBodyAcc-mean()-X" would become "Accelerometer.Body.X.Time.Mean".
 "Length" made most sense to include along with "X", "Y", and "Z", as they essentially describe which geometric aspect of the vector the variable describes."Jerk" was included as an acceleration type (rather than an optional identifier) as it is combining information from the linear acceleration along with angular information to get a new measure.
 It was verified that "Jerk" and "Body" always occur together to make sure no information was lost.
 To keep the "Jerk" logic as simple as possible, the script goes through the normal "Body" logic first and then just replaces "Body." with "Jerk." in this case.
 This keeps the nomenclature consistent by not adding an additional label for "Jerk".